Interracial, Intercultural & Interethnic Couples

 Will we be able to overcome the obstacles and challenges in being together?

-Are we going to find a connection in our differences, or will it dismantle our relationships?
+Will we find a connection in our differences, or will it dismantle our relationships?

-Unfortunately, interracial, intercultural, and interfaith couples experience significant challenges and obstacles in merging as a couple and having a family due to institutionalized and systemic racism in our culture and society.
-These couples may experience more significant conflict difficulties and misunderstandings when coming together in a union.
+Interracial and intercultural couples experience significant challenges and obstacles in merging and having a family due to institutionalized and systemic racism in our culture and society.
+When joining a union, these couples may experience more substantial conflict, difficulties, and misunderstandings.

-These racial, spiritual, and cultural differences do not predict that your relationship will be unhappy.
-Having a conversation and dialogue to develop compassion and understanding is essential in establishing a solid foundation.
+These racial, spiritual, and cultural differences do not predict your relationship’s unhappiness.
+A conversation and dialogue to develop compassion and understanding are essential in establishing a solid foundation.
 What can derail this relationship is the ineffective and unproductive way of addressing the various issues that can negatively influence the relationship.

 Healthy Ways to Implement Understanding of Differences

-· If you are planning on having children, discuss how you would raise your children, and what are the important values you would like to teach them
+- If you are planning on having children, discuss how you would raise your children and what essential values you would like to teach them

-Have an interracial, intercultural, and interfaith couple has its share of difficulties.
-However, it can be enriching as you both learn and grow in developing a solid foundation of love, compassion, and understanding in your relationship.
-I am delighted to help you both establish a meaningful relationship.
+An interracial and intercultural couple has its share of difficulties.
+I am here to support helping you establish a meaningful and satisfying relationship.
+There is hope that your relationship can be enriching as you both learn and grow in developing a solid foundation of love, compassion, and understanding.
 Please feel free to contact me today.